-Halloween on Central will close 22 blocks of Central Avenue
+Halloween on Central transforms Central Avenue

-“This event, called ‘Halloween on Central’, will showcase our vision for what a car-free Central Avenue could look like for locals, businesses and visitors to enjoy,” wrote the event organizers in a press release.
-Attendees can stroll & roll along nearly 2 miles of the city’s largest open spaces and experience the heart of St. Pete from a unique perspective that will allow them to rediscover their favorite local businesses and interact with the community in fun, healthy ways.
+“Halloween on Central will showcase our vision for what a car-free Central Avenue could look like for locals, businesses and visitors to enjoy,” organizers said.
+“Attendees can stroll and roll along nearly 2 miles of the city’s largest open spaces and experience the heart of St. Pete from a unique perspective that will allow them to rediscover their favorite local businesses and interact with the community in fun, healthy ways.”

-Vehicles allowed: Bikes, skateboards, roller skates, one wheels, hoverboards, e-scooters.
+- Vehicles allowed: Bikes, skateboards, roller skates, one wheels, hoverboards, e-scooters.

-Vehicles NOT allowed: Golf carts, slingshots, motorcycles, and other large motorized vehicles.
+- Vehicles NOT allowed: Golf carts, slingshots, motorcycles, and other large motorized vehicles.